My Brother and I

-"My Brother and I" is the second Christmas special of the British comedy series Dad's Army.
-It was originally transmitted on Friday 26 December 1975.
+"My Brother and I" is the second Christmas special of the British television sitcom Dad's Army.
+It was originally transmitted on Friday, 26 December 1975.
 The episode features Arthur Lowe in a dual role as his regular role of Captain Mainwaring and as Mainwaring's estranged brother Barry.

 Synopsis

 Just as Captain Mainwaring gives the go-ahead for a sherry party, his drunken brother Barry turns up to spoil the occasion.

 Plot

 As Mainwaring and the platoon return from an exhausting route march, he discovers Wilson reading Pike's Hotspur comic.
 There is a letter written in Pike's handwriting hidden amongst the pages.
 Mainwaring reads it and is instantly disgusted.
 He convenes an impromptu parade, where he confronts Pike about the letter, and asks Wilson to read it.
 It says that "the Home Guard will only spot any parachutists if they land in a public house", and that their section "made sure there were no parachutists in eleven pubs in two hours!"

 Mainwaring makes the platoon promise that he will not hear any more stories about his men drinking on duty.
 He goes on to say that he has offered to be the host for a sherry party for local civic dignitaries and army officers.
 Jones' section (with the exception of Frazer, who is "meeting" a client in Eastbourne) volunteer themselves as stewards.
 When they leave, Mainwaring praises his men, declaring them "indispensable".
 Wilson asks if Mainwaring was harsh about the public house business, but Mainwaring does not think he was, and blames it on the way he was brought up, claiming every member of his family "knew when to stop".

 Meanwhile, in a train carriage, a drunken figure with more than a passing resemblance to Mainwaring downs a hip flask of Scotch.
 The train stops at Eastbourne, and Frazer joins the man in the carriage, and quickly learns that the drunken man is Mainwaring's black sheep brother Barry, and that he is on his way to Walmington to collect a half-hunter watch that, he claims, Mainwaring stole from him after their father's death.
 Frazer is more than happy to tell Mainwaring that his brother is in town.